 Fear of being a burden

 No matter how much anyone might say “you’re not a burden”, I wouldn’t believe them.
 The suicidal thoughts were such a heavy burden for me to carry, so why would I want to place some of that burden on anyone else?
 And it doesn’t feel like it is with pack animals where I can shift my rocks to someone else’s donkey and make it lighter for my donkey.
-It feels more like extra rocks would be getting dumped on both donkeys, so I’ve got extra weight weight that I have to carry as well.
+It feels more like extra rocks would be getting dumped on both donkeys, so I’ve got extra weight that I have to carry as well.

 Fear of others’ responses

 There’s a lot of stigma out there in the world, about mental illness in general and suicide in particular.
 When the word “selfish” gets tossed around in relation to suicide, that’s only going to add to barriers to help-seeking.
 Being judged is the last thing someone needs when they’re feeling desperate.

 For those of us who have been open with others about our illness, even if we’re not necessarily worried about stigma, there’s still uncertainty about how others might respond.
 People say well-meaning but just plain stupid things about depression all the time, so what kind of supportive idiocy is likely to come out of their mouths when faced with the topic of suicide?
 That I should be grateful for what I have, even though none of it matters?
 Or maybe something along the lines of oh, you should go out for a walk in nature? #SickNotWeak #FuckTheWalk

 My illness makes me feel like there is no hope for the future, and it’s when that hopelessness gets particularly intense that I want to end my life.
 I’m not thinking oh, if only I could get help things would be so much better.
 At that point, I’ve given up and don’t want anyone trying and failing to help, and in the end just making things more difficult.